-The July bar exam is getting closer, and now is a great time to review everything you have been studying for weeks.
+The bar exam is getting closer, and now is a great time to review everything you have been studying.
 To help with your review, our legal team has identified five substantive concepts we see students struggling with.
 This is a great opportunity to check in and refine your understanding of these concepts.
 Follow along and compare to your own notes to find areas of improvement.

 1. Past recollection recorded vs. refreshing present recollection